ngrok/ngrok-docs/docs/integrations/pusher/webhooks.md

 1. On the [Pusher dashboard](https://dashboard.pusher.com/), click **Error Logs** on the left menu, and then click the **Webhook errors** tab.
     ![Webhook Logs](img/ngrok_logs_pusher.png)

-**Note**: On this page, Pusher only shows messages that couldn`t be delivered for any reason.
+**Note**: On this page, Pusher only shows messages that couldn't be delivered for any reason.

 ### Inspecting requests